joshleeb/8005Emulator/README.md

 ## Debugging Features

+### Comments
+Comments can be set by placing a `;`.
+Any characters between the start of the comment and the next newline character `\n` will be ignored when executing the instructions.
+As such, comments can be used as either in or above the line.

 ### Breakpoints
 Breakpoints can be set by placing a `|` anywhere within the file containing the instruction sequence.